dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Then, grab the jar file `java-custom-rules-example-1.0.0-SNAPSHOT.jar` from the `target` folder of the project, and move it to the extensions folder of your SonarQube instance, which will be located at `$SONAR_HOME/extensions/plugins`.
+Then, grab the jar file [epfl-sonar-workshop-7.16.0.30901.jar](target/epfl-sonar-workshop-7.16.0.30901.jar) from the `target` folder of the project, and move it to the extensions folder of your SonarQube instance, which will be located at `$SONAR_HOME/extensions/plugins`.

->
-> :exclamation: __SonarQube Java Plugin compatible version__
->
-> Before going further, be sure to have the adequate version of the SonarQube Java Analyzer with your SonarQube instance.
-> The dependency over the Java Analyzer of our custom plugin is defined in its `pom`, as seen in the first chapter of this tutorial.
-> We consequently provide two distinct `pom` files mapping both the `8.9` previous LTS version of SonarQube, as well as the latest LTS release, version `9.9`.
->
-> * If you are using a SonarQube `9.9` and updated to the latest LTS already, then you won't have the possibility to update the Java Analyzer independently anymore.
-> * Consequently, use the file `pom_SQ_9_9_LTS.xml` to build the project.
->

 Now, (re-)start your SonarQube instance, log in as admin, and navigate to the __Rules__ tab.